-Figure 18: Samples created on a regular grid in the shadow map can be irregular in eye space (upper-left) and vice versa (upper-right).
+Figure 19: Samples created on a regular grid in the shadow map can be irregular in eye space (upper-left) and vice versa (upper-right).
 Therefore regular shadow mapping can lead to undersampling artifacts (lower-left) while irregular shadow mapping avoids artifacts by sampling the shadow map for each eye space sample (lower-right).

 Alias-free shadow maps [AL04] provide a hierarchical software implementation using an axis-aligned BSP tree to efficiently evaluate shadow information at the required sample points.
 This approach was later mapped to graphics hardware by Arvo [Arv07] and Sintorn et al. [SEA08].
 This approach is very similar to Johnson et al.'s, but does not require any hardware changes because the list stored at each shadow map element is realized with a constant memory footprint.
 They are also able to map the overlap calculation to hardware by using conservative rasterization.
 The method is suited to be combined with reparametrization methods and in practice, the authors implemented a variant of the fitting approach described in [BAS02a].
+Even accurate per-pixel shadows can be improved further by introducing supersampling.
+Pan et al. [PWC09] present such a method, which avoids brute-force supersampling by extending [SEA08].
+The main idea is to approximate pixels by small 3d quadrangles called facets (instead of just points).
+These facets allow accounting for the area of a pixel.
+Potential blockers are projected into screen-space via facets.
+Here occlusion masks with multiple samples per pixel are used to calculate the subpixel shadows.

-3.5.
+4.6.
 Temporal Reprojection